bobhaslett/d3-v4-sliders/README.md

 You will need the [d3 library](https://d3js.org/) installed

 ## Installing
+### Local installisation

+Download the repository.
+Move the sliders.js and styles.css into your project folder.

 at the x=margin.left, y=zero plus the top margin.
 The default SVG height is set to 55px and margin.top is set at 20px, enough room for the handle and a scale underneath.
 When adding labels (Slider 4) you should adjust the height and margin.top.